themightychris/awesome-civic/README.md

 **Tools**

-- [Geojson.io](http://geojson.io/#map=2/20.0/0.0) – A GUI to alter your GeoJSOn files or view it in a tabular form.
+- [Geojson.io](http://geojson.io/#map=2/20.0/0.0) – A GUI to alter your GeoJSON files or view it in a tabular form.
 - [Google Maps geojson Editor](https://google-developers.appspot.com/maps/documentation/utils/geojson/) - A tool to prune and move GeoJSON points on a map.
 - [Map Shaper](http://www.mapshaper.org/) – A tool to optimize your GeoJSON files to increase pageload times.
 - [Map Starter](http://www.mapstarter.com/) – A GUI to intuitively manipulate and export a GeoJSON/TopoJSON file.